 We don’t use rice in this recipe, even though it is a kitchari.
 This recipe from Kurma uses sago.
 But as usual, Kurma is precise in all details.

-We have quite a number of Kitchari recipes, for example Goan Bisibelebath, Maharashtrian Kitchari with Masoor Sprouts, Gujarati Kitchari, Bengali Kitchari and Moraiya Kitchari with Yoghurt.
+We have quite a number of Kitchari recipes, for example A Collection of Kitchari Recipes, Goan Bisibelebath, Maharashtrian Kitchari with Masoor Sprouts, Gujarati Kitchari, Bengali Kitchari and Moraiya Kitchari with Yoghurt.

 Feel free to browse all Sago recipes, and all of our Kitchari Recipes.
 Browse our Indian recipes here and our Indian Essentials here.
 Or take some time to explore our Late Summer recipes.